puckawayjeff/dotfiles/docs/Examples.md

 1. Installs Git and core utilities (bat, p7zip-full, tree)
 2. Clones your dotfiles repository
 3. Runs terminal setup (zsh, eza, fastfetch, starship)
-4. Creates all symlinks via `install.sh`
+4. Creates all symlinks via `sync.sh`
 5. Configures zsh as your default shell

 **After completion**, log out and back in for the shell change to take effect.
 On your first zsh session, Zinit will auto-install all plugins (~30 seconds).